Animal sacrifice in Hinduism: Animal sacrifice in contemporary Hindu society

 Animal sacrifice is practiced by Shaktism tradition where ritual offering is made to a Devi.
 In Southern Indian states of Karnataka, Andhra Pradesh, and Tamil Nadu, it is most notably performed in front of local deities or clan deities.
 In Karnataka, the goddess receiving the sacrifice tends to be Renuka.
 The animal is either a male buffalo or a goat.

 In some sacred groves of India, particularly in Western Maharashtra, animal sacrifice is practiced to pacify female deities that are supposed to rule the groves.
 Animal sacrifice is also practiced by some rural communities around Pune to placate deities at temples of Waghjai and Sirkai.
 In the region around Pune, goats and fowl are sacrificed to the God Vetala.
 The Kathar or Kutadi community of Maharashtra, while observing the Pachvi ceremony after delivery of a child in the family, offer worship to their family deity, Saptashrungi and also offer a sacrifice of a goat.
 Following this they hold the naming ceremony of the child on the 12th day.
 Goats and chicken are sacrificed at the temple of Ekvira adjacent to the Karla caves in Pune district.

+In Maharashtra, Prasad offerings to Goddess Bhaväni at Tuljapur sacrificial offering of goat meat.